Bellfalasch/frontend-forum/slides.md

 # AI you can't resist

 Even the most skeptical developer will give in and begin using AI as the features, speed, and the quality it gives keeps increasing by the day.
 We can generate entire projects, auto-complete directly from `builders-components`, integrate with Jira-issues, writing tests automatically while we write functions, and more.
 How we do daily work by the end of 2025 will not look like we do today.

 ---
 transition: slide-up
+layout: future
+---

+# You?

+What are your guesses?!

+---
+transition: slide-up